2022 Challenge Cup final

-The 2022 Challenge Cup Final was the 121st final of rugby league's Challenge Cup knock-out competition, which was contested between Huddersfield Giants and Wigan Warriors.
+The 2022 Challenge Cup Final was the 121st final of the Rugby Football League's Challenge Cup knock-out competition, which was contested between Huddersfield Giants and Wigan Warriors.
 It took place on 28 May 2022 at the Tottenham Hotspur Stadium.
 Wigan won the cup for the 20th time by beating Huddersfield 16–14.

 Background

 Teams

 Wigan Warriors and Huddersfield Giants have faced each other only once before in the Challenge Cup Final during the 1919–20 season resulting in a 21–10 victory to Huddersfield.
 Since then, Wigan have established themselves as the most successful team in the tournament, winning the trophy 19 times and reaching a further 13 finals, their last in 2017, and last winning in 2013.
 By contrast, Huddersfield's ten Challenge Cup Final appearances consist of six wins and four losses, their most recent in 2009, but have not won the competition since 1953.
 Upon making the final, Wigan were fourth in the Super League, behind rivals, cup holders, and their semi-final opposition St Helens and Catalans Dragons Meanwhile Huddersfield were fifth, only 1 point behind, the sides had met twice in the league with each side winning their home games, with little between the sides it made the final one of the hardest to call in recent years.